CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 ## Connecting to UH-HPC cluster Mana (SSH vs OOD)

 On logging into a cluster, you are into a login node which has limited storage and restricted use because it is being shared by everybody so you submit your jobs to a compute node to get required resources for your research work.
-These compute nodes have lots of storage.
-There are 2 ways to access the cluster:
+There are 2 ways to access these compute nodes on the cluster:
 1. Using Secure Shell (SSH)
-   - done using Linux like commands in terminal (alo known as Command Line Interface or CLI),
+   - done using Linux like commands in terminal (also known as Command Line Interface or CLI),
-   - login using **ssh <username>@mana.its.hawaii.edu** ,
+   - login using **ssh <username>@mana.its.hawaii.edu**
-   - works with weak connections too.

   <img src="/fig/CLI.png" width="300" height="400">